What is tibial hemimelia?

 How is tibial hemimelia diagnosed?

 Sometimes, the deficient tibia is found on prenatal ultrasound, but more commonly it is first discovered when the baby is born.
-Plain X-rays are generally all that is needed to make a diagnosis, but in certain cases, additional information about the knee cap, and the upper tibia may be elucidated with ultrasound or MRI scans.
+Plain X-rays are generally all that is needed to make a diagnosis, but in certain cases, ultrasound or MRI scans are used to get additional information about the kneecap and the upper tibia.

 How is tibial hemimelia classified?